Check in, work out, go home. For many people, the gym experience has often been about reps, circuits, and focusing exclusively on physical fitness.

 Let’s get social

-The past couple of years have been challenging to say the least, but they’ve also helped us be more creative with how we socialise.
+Recent years have pushed us to be more creative with how we socialise.
 Our events and activities became important during lockdowns, with members embracing the opportunity to develop and maintain a sense of community – even if it was only virtually at first.